-The Crescent-Villa Fire Authority was created by an interlocal agreement between Villa Hills and Crescent Springs and those two cities continue to provide roughly 74% of the Authority's operating funding.
-The remainder comes from a service contract with the City of Bromley (signed in 2016) for basic life support and advanced life support, non-contractual relationships with unincorporated businesses and residential customers in the service area and miscellaneous grants.
+The Crescent-Villa Fire Authority was created by an interlocal agreement between Villa Hills and Crescent Springs and those two cities continue to provide roughly 75% of the Authority's operating funding.
+The remainder comes from a service contract with the City of Bromley (terminated 12/31/2019) for basic life support and advanced life support, non-contractual relationships with unincorporated businesses and residential customers in the service area, charges for ambulance service and miscellaneous grants.

 A budget is presented to Villa Hills and Crescent Springs very early in every calendar year.
 When the CVFA budget is approved by these funding sources, the billing rate is set for both communities based on that budget.
-The contract with the City of Bromley allows that same increase to be passed onto that City.
-This process has been completed for the fiscal year 2018-2019 with a 1.2% increase.
+This process has been completed for the fiscal year 2020-2021 with a 12% increase.